 Highly trained Veterans Representatives are located in most Nevada JobConnect offices.
 These Veterans' Representatives are Veterans themselves.
 They have received specialized training by the Department of Labor in Employment Assistance specifically for Veterans.
 This training enables them to provide unique assistance to Veterans.

 Nevada Unemployment Compensation: Nevada Department of Employment, Training and Rehabilitation administers the Unemployment Insurance program, providing temporary assistance to unemployed Nevada workers.

 Individuals who are considered out of work through no fault of their own may be eligible to receive unemployment insurance benefits.

 Minimum qualifications for eligibility include, but are not limited to:

-Claims can be filed online at the Nevada Unemployment Insurance Claim Filing System, Online Filing Portal , or by phone at the following numbers:
+Claims can be filed online at the Nevada Unemployment Insurance Claim Filing System, Online Filing Portal , for more information you may contact the Nevada Department of Employment at the following numbers:

 Rural Areas and Out of State Callers:

 Veteran Designation on Nevada Driver’s License: Honorably-discharged Veterans may have a Veteran designation placed on their driver license.
 Present your evidence of honorable discharge at any DMV office.